Here are our detailed Montclare Exmissions Results 2014-2017

 Independent schools offer a quality education that incorporates small classes, individual attention, and highly qualified teachers.
 ISAAGNY schools include programs from early childhood through high school.
 Independent school objectives are not just about high test scores, college acceptances, or sports and arts achievements.
 They offer advanced and eclectic courses, as well as extra-curricular activities that are essential to a well-rounded individual.
 While specific independent schools’ missions vary, parents can expect a wide array of offerings within the academic, arts, and athletic areas at any independent school.

-The two and three-year-olds have one Head Teacher and two or three Assistants depending on class size.
-The four year olds have one head teacher and two assistants.
-Our head teachers have Master’s Degrees in early childhood education and are state certified in early childhood education.
+The two and three-year-olds have one Head Teacher and one to two Assistants depending on class size.
+The four-year-olds have one head teacher and one to two assistants depending on class size.
+The majority of our teachers have a Master’s Degree in early childhood education or are in the process of obtaining their degree.
 Many of our assistant teachers are working their way through school, with the goal of one day becoming a head teacher themselves.
 In addition, we have some career assistant teachers on staff.

 We believe that children do best with peers when it comes to organized group activities and projects.
 When children are grouped with peers (both developmentally and chronologically) we can better ensure that all the children benefit from activities.